 How Do I Make a Claim with My Travel Insurance Company?

-If you have to cancel your trip, need to end it early, have a medical emergency, or experience a significant inconvenience, you need to file a claim with your travel insurance company if you want to recoup some losses.
+Suppose you must cancel your trip, end it early, have a medical emergency, or experience a significant inconvenience.
+In that case, you need to file a claim with your travel insurance company if you want to recoup some losses.
 Here are some travel tips to increase your chances of prompt reimbursement in the event any of these things occur during your vacation:

 - Review your travel insurance terms to determine what is and is not covered